Admission to PhD studies

 3. a curriculum vitae;

-4. recommendations by two researchers of the relevant science field (a recommendation from the supervisor of the topic to which the applicant is applying is required in the Economics science field).
+4. recommendations by two researchers of the relevant science field; one of these recommendations must be by a supervisor of the topic to which the applicant is applying.
 The recommendations must be prepared in the calendar year when the applicant’s application is submitted.
-A recommendation is required to explicitly specify the institution and the science field to which the applicant is recommended;
+A recommendation is required to explicitly specify the institution and the science field to which the applicant is recommended.
+If a research proposal must be submitted in the relevant science field, the supervisor of the topic must include an assessment of the applicant’s research proposal in the recommendation.
+The recommendation must include the recommender’s contact details, specifically the official email address assigned to them by the institution they represent;

-5. a list of research works*** (articles in scientific publications and conference proceedings) with a full bibliographic description and copies thereof; if no research works by the applicant are presented, the applicant is required to submit a research paper**** on a topic consistent with the dissertation topic indicated in the applicant’s application (if the applicant applies to two thematic areas, two individual (i.e., different) research papers are required to be submitted).
-Additionally, a research paper (40,000 to 60,000 characters, including spaces) is required, applying to the Economics science field;
+5. a list of the scientific works (articles in scientific journals and conference proceedings) with a full bibliographic description and copies thereof; if no research works by the applicant are presented, the applicant is required to submit a research on a topic consistent with the dissertation topic indicated in the applicant’s application (if the applicant applies to two thematic areas, two individual (i.e., different) research papers are required to be submitted).
+The procedure for preparation of the research paper is specified in Appendix 2*** to the Regulations);

-6. copy of a valid personal identification document (page with personal data): a passport (for the citizens of all countries) or an ID card (applicable only for citizens of the European Union countries);
+6. a copy of a valid personal document (page with personal data): a passport (for the citizens of all countries) or an ID card (applicable only for citizens of the European Union countries);

 Failure to provide all required documents on time will result in the exclusion from the competition.